CalebHaleDev/Python-Mandelbrot-Set/README.md

 # Python-Mandelbrot-Set Overview

 Purpose: Create and analyze the Mandelbrot set!
 This project is meant for me to practice learning Python and using it to analyze data.
 Hopefully I can get something ready to display the results in a graph for easier viewing of the results.
 Even with just printing digits, you can see what it is generating.
 I designed it to print at varied levels of detail and noticed what it printed wasn't the Mandelbrot set (a fractal-like shape creating my graphing the results of repeatedly squaring complex numbers and adding a constant to it each iteration).
 I didn't find a free data set for the Mandelbrot set, so I decided to generate my own copies with the desired precision.
 I wrote this software mainly to learn and practice python by analyzing the Mandelbrot set, but it was fun trying to figure out where I went wrong in generating the set.
 I have previously made my own Mandelbrot generator, so I decided to compare the code for each.
-(Seeing the digit 7 when the iteration count should be limited to 10000, yielding a log digit of 5 max hinting something was wrong in either the interation of the generator or the display of the results.)

-{Provide a description of the data set that you are analyzing.
-Include the link of where you obtained the data.}

-{Describe your purpose for writing this software to analyze the data.}
+That revealed my mistake was in the complex number multiplication, which after fixing gave the right data.

 Demo video:
 [Software Demo Video](http://youtube.link.goes.here)

 # Data Analysis Results

-{List the questions and the answers you found by doing this analysis.}
+What's the average number of iterations per point?
+According to increasing precision, the answer seemed to converge to a value between 96.6 and 97.7...
+10 - 102.239375
+20 - 97.345
+30 - 97.74145833333333
+40 - 96.6703515625
+50 - 96.5031
+60 - 96.61713541666667
+70 - 102.0007780612245
+...but as I continued the value diverged again.
+Still unknown.

+What's the area of the inner shape?
+Google says it's about 1.506484 but I never got the answer from my project.
+I experimented with different triggers/qualifications for what to mark, but the program wouldn't recognize more than one data point for any of the criteria I tried.

 # Development Environment